Introduction

 Source:.github/CONTRIBUTING.md

-packages.
+This page outlines the development process for {gsm} packages.
 It summarizes both our project management and development workflows.
 The project management workflow focuses on using issues to are capture user requirements, bugs and technical requirements.
 The development workflow explains how to submit code using the GitHub flow paradigm.

 Project Management